Volkswagen Bora: Diesel

-In 2004, a new range of Pumpe-Düse (PD) Unit Injector diesel engines was offered.
+In 2004, a new range of Pumpe-Düse (PD) Unit Injector diesel engines were offered.
 The design employed unit injectors along with additional electronics and emissions equipment to meet emissions standards in Europe and North America, and is more complex than diesel engines previously offered.
 To accomplish the task of producing sufficient power while meeting emissions standards, the "PD" technology injects fuel directly into the combustion chamber at pressures up to 2,050 bar (30,000 psi).
 The purpose of the high pressure is to promote fine atomisation of the fuel, which supports more complete combustion.
 To reduce noise, the engine employs a "pilot injection" system that injects a small amount of fuel prior to the main injection.
 All of the new generation of diesel engines required a special motor oil to meet Volkswagen oil specification 505.01 (or newer), noting that serious damage to the engine, particularly the camshaft and injectors, will result if oil not meeting this standard is used.

 Safety

 The car was manufactured using highly mechanised presses, improved measuring techniques, and laser welding of the roof.
 In crash tests, the fourth-generation car received very good marks.
-In the New Car Assessment Program tests conducted by the National Highway Traffic Safety Administration, the car received five out of five stars for both driver and passenger protection in a 56-km/h (35-mph) frontal impact.
+In the New Car Assessment Program tests conducted by the United States National Highway Traffic Safety Administration, the car received five out of five stars for both driver and passenger protection in a 56-km/h (35-mph) frontal impact.
 New side-impact tests at 62 km/h (38.5 mph) awarded the car four out of five stars for both driver and rear-seat passenger protection.
 Side-curtain airbags became standard in the 2001 model year.
-In the more severe 64-km/h (40-mph) offset test conducted by the Insurance Institute for Highway Safety, the Mark 4 was awarded the highest score of "Good".
+In the more severe 64-km/h (40-mph) offset test conducted by the US Insurance Institute for Highway Safety, the car was awarded the highest score of "Good".
 Injury, collision, and theft losses were low for a car of its class.

-The Bora in its most basic Latin American market configuration with 2 airbags received 3 stars for adult occupants and 3 stars for toddlers from Latin NCAP 1.0 in 2012.
+The Bora, in its most basic Latin American market configuration with two airbags, received three stars for adult occupants and three stars for toddlers from Latin NCAP 1.0 in 2012.